American Basket Flower

 Purple Horsemint is an aromatic winter annual with tuft-like, lavender to pink, whorled flower heads.
 Each whorl is subtended by whitish or lavender, leaf-like bracts.

 in lilies pop up and bloom two or three days after good rains in the spring and early summer.
-They begin to open slowly about dusk and are fully opened the next morning.
+They begin to open slowly about… Read More »Rain Lily

 The Rainbow Cactus is a low, cylindrical cactus girdled by bands of colorful spines with pink, rose, lavender, or yellow flowers.